-For instance, the most common allergy in babies under the age of 1 year is cow’s milk protein allergy (CMPA).
+For instance, the most common allergy in babies under the age of 1 year is cow's milk protein allergy (CMPA).
 It occurs when the body abnormally reacts to the protein in the milk of cows and other animals.
-This immune reaction can damage a baby’s stomach if not to alter the diet and prescribe treatment.
+This immune reaction can damage a baby’s stomach if left untreated.

 CMPA can be IgE-mediated (immediate reaction) and non-IgE mediated (delayed reaction).
 It is much harder to diagnose the second type.
 The symptoms of non-IgE mediated CMPA can occur in 2 days or even in one week after drinking milk.

 Blood and skin allergy tests won’t help diagnose the delayed reaction CMPA.
 However, testing calprotectin can help to make the right diagnosis.